 Respondents were mixed in their assessments of the use of consultants, with some speaking very highly of the consultants and finding them very helpful, while others have had bad experiences with consultants who have, in some cases, made mistakes in the applicants' applications.
 Many respondents also struggle with the way in which they themselves do not attend the presentation of their proposals to the Investment Committee, which does not allow for opportunities to directly promote, clarify and defend any issues raised by the Investment Committee.
+There is a rationale for this process, related to not exposing applicants and the Committee to undue pressure and increasing efficiency in a high-volume environment, but this needs to be balanced with the importance of the 'human element' of investment decisions, where the innovator plays a vital role in an innovation's chance of success.

 Overall, case studies reported that SPII's processes and requirements are seen as easier for larger companies, and more arduous for smaller companies with limited resources, skills and capacity.

-1.5.3.2.
+5.3.2.
 How does SPII performance compare to similar programmes nationally and internationally?

 Rather than directly comparing the performance of different programmes in terms of ROI or job creation, we feel it is more beneficial to compare the mandates and processes of different schemes, as these determine how a programme promotes and encourages innovation growth.

-Table 5 below compares SPII's practices to international best practices identified across a range of academic articles, evaluations and country case studies.
+Table 20 below compares SPII's practices to international best practices identified across a range of academic articles, evaluations and country case studies as described in section 2 above.
 The table highlights nine best practices for innovation programmes and compares SPII's performance against these practices.
 This illustrates some of SPII's weaknesses and areas for potential improvement.
+This table summarises Section 2 above.